Top-down proteomics

-Top-down proteomics is a method of protein identification that either uses an ion trapping mass spectrometer to store an isolated protein ion for mass measurement and tandem mass spectrometry (MS/MS) analysis or other protein purification methods such as two-dimensional gel electrophoresis in conjunction with MS/MS. Top-down proteomics is capable of identifying and quantitating unique proteoforms through the analysis of intact proteins.
+Top-down proteomics is a method of protein identification capable of identifying and quantitating unique proteoforms through the analysis of intact proteins.
 The name is derived from the similar approach to DNA sequencing.
-During mass spectrometry intact proteins are typically ionized by electrospray ionization and trapped in a Fourier transform ion cyclotron resonance (Penning trap), quadrupole ion trap (Paul trap) or Orbitrap mass spectrometer.
-Fragmentation for tandem mass spectrometry is accomplished by electron-capture dissociation or electron-transfer dissociation.
+During mass spectrometry, intact proteoforms are typically ionized by electrospray ionization and analysed using a variety of mass analysers, including Orbitraps, Ion Cyclotrons and Time-Of-Flight.
 Effective fractionation is critical for sample handling before mass-spectrometry-based proteomics.
-Proteome analysis routinely involves digesting intact proteins followed by inferred protein identification using mass spectrometry (MS).
-Top-down MS (non-gel) proteomics interrogates protein structure through measurement of an intact mass followed by direct ion dissociation in the gas phase.
+Typical proteome analysis routinely involves digesting intact proteins followed by inferred protein identification using mass spectrometry (MS; Bottom Up proteomics).
+Top-down proteomics using mass spectrometry interrogates protein structure through measurement of a proteoform's intact mass followed by direct ion dissociation in the gas phase.
+Top Down proteoform analysis can also be achieved through resolution (separation) of the proteoform from all other proteoforms and then applying peptide-centric LC-MS/MS to characterise the isolated proteoform.